Warblefly/MultimediaTools-mingw-w64/README.md

  * opusdec — decodes Opus audio files
  * opusenc — encodes and tags Opus audio files
  * opusinfo — shows metadata about Opus audio files
+* libspeex — library for encoding and decoding audio with the Speex codec
+ * speexenc — encodes audio data using the Speex codec
+ * speecdec — decodes compressed audio data using the Speex codec
 * liborc — library for compiling and running simple programs on arrays of data
  * orc-bugreport — processor opcode testing tool
  * orcc — compiles orc instructions